 32 square feet per rabbit is the minimum recommended space.
 The more space you can give them, the better though!
 Just make sure you don’t give them a space too big that you have a hard time properly securing it.

 Rabbits are diggers.
 They will dig all kinds of holes & tunnels in their exercise yard, so just putting a fence around the space isn’t going to cut it.
 You will want to dig down two feet and bury a wall of hardware cloth wire.
 Do this around the entire perimeter of the yard.
+The other option would be to line the entire floor of the enclosure with hardware cloth, then add straw or dirt on top.
+The rabbits won’t be able to dig holes for fun, but it is the most safe option.

 If possible, it is best to fully enclosure your rabbit exercise yard.
 Think of it like a screened in porch (but with solid hardware cloth wire not screens).
 Making it 6 feet tall will make it comfortable for you to walk in and visit with your rabbits.

 Putting a solid roof on the yard will make it so the rabbits can enjoy the yard even when it’s raining or snowing and will provide some shade from the summer sun.
 It will protect your rabbits from aerial predators like hawks.
 A solid roof will also make it more pleasant for you to get your daily rabbit chores done even in the rain.
-Alternately you could set up your rabbit “outdoor” area in a barn, garage, shed, screened porch, or three season room.

 Space for digging.
 One of the best advantages to letting rabbits live outside is that they can dig to their heart’s content without destroying your home.
 So leave them lots of space for digging.
 Inspect the holes every day.
 When my rabbits get too close to the fence line, I will fill in the hole just in case.
 If they make a tunnel that has gotten too long (over 4 feet or so) I will also usually collapse it so it doesn’t accidentally collapse on them or on me when I walk over it.
 I always feel bad because they worked hard on it, but they never seem to mind and are always happy to start digging a new one!
+Our current enclosure has a full hardware cloth floor.
+It is more secure but they can’t dig giant burrows.
+I like to give them large boxes of straw or paper litter to dig in.

 Benches or chairs – If you have a comfortable place to sit and enjoy your bunny’s company you will be much more likely to hang out with them!